dlech/subpages-extended/readme.txt

 * Plugins
 * Themes

-If the page doesn’t have any subpages it will display the following error for you to fix it:
+If the page doesn't have any subpages it will display the following error for you to fix it:
 `[subpages depth="1" childof="257"]`

 Outputs: